HASwitchPlate/openHASP-docs/docs/design/styling.md

 # Styling Properties

 You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
-Some objects allow for more complex syling, effectively changing their appearance or their sub-components.
+Some objects allow for more complex styling, effectively changing their appearance or their sub-components.

 Certain more complex objects are made up of several sub-parts, which can be styled separately.
 To access the properties of the parts use a number suffix appended to the property.